11 Pests That Could Be Hiding in Your Attic

 What could be cozier than an attic that’s quiet, with plenty of warm insulation for bedding?
 You’ll know rats have moved in because they’re not discreet about hiding their droppings.
 You might also notice chewed insulation, cardboard, and wires.
 Rats don’t need much space to squeeze their way in, so your first order of business is finding and sealing holes in your home.
 “Start at the base of the foundation and work up.
 Look for siding that is pulling back, concrete that could have crumbled, outright holes, door and window jams, unsecured exhaust venting on your roof,” says Ben Sciortino, owner of Tri-S Pest Control.
 Next, use traditional traps to ensure that the remaining rats don’t breed.
 Chemical options kill rats, but they run off and die in the house and you may not be able to find them.
-Find out the 15 things your exterminator will never tell you.
-Plus: Don't believe these rat myths.
+Plus: Don’t believe these rat myths.

 Perhaps it’s the fluffy tail or their crazy shenanigans, but squirrels are kind of cute when they’re scampering in the yard.
 They’re downright annoying in your attic, however.
 You’ll hear plenty of commotion, says Sciortino, like “rustling in the walls and ceiling—it’s more noticeable than smaller vermin like rats.
 They also do this chirping bark noise when they’re agitated, nervous, or threatened,” he adds.
 Once you get the courage to inspect the noise, you may notice nuts, seeds, and other food piles up there.
 The biggest tell, Sciortino says, is whole sections of fallen or missing insulation.
 Seal up entry points and use live traps to evict them—or call a pest-control company.
 While you’re in the attic, see whether any of these valuable items are there.